rifqanzalbina/DifferentButSame/README.md

 ## When NumPy Create?
 - NumPy was created in 2005 by Travis Oliphant.

+## Why NumPy Create?
+- NumPy was created to address the need for efficient and powerful numerical computing in Python

 ## Where NumPy Create First?
 - Distributed under a liberal BSD license,
 - NumPy is developed and maintained publicly on GitHub by a vibrant, responsive, and diverse community.